FUDaniel/fudaniel.github.io/_pages/about.md

   - /about.html
 ---

 Hi!
 I'm **Peng Fu (付鹏)**，an Associate Professor with the Institute of Information Engineering (IIE), Chinese Academy of Sciences (CAS).
 I received the Ph.D degree from the University of Chinese Academy of Sciences (UCAS) under the supervision of Prof. Weiping Wang  in 2018.
 I am also lucky to have opportunities to collaborate with [Zheng Lin](https://iienlp.github.io/) (Professor at IIE).
-My research interests include Sentiment Analysis, Machine Reading Comprehension, and Text Generation.
+My research interests include Large Language Models, Sentiment Analysis, Machine Reading Comprehension, and Text Generation.

 Email:fupeng[at]iie[dot]ac[dot]cn

 Recent News
 ======
-- **2024.05**：One paper is accepted by findings of ACL 2024.
-- **2023.12**：One paper is accepted by AAAI 2024.
+- **2024.12**：One paper is accepted by AAAI 2025.